jdbaptista/jdbaptista/README.md

 Welcome!

 Here you will find a list of all of my projects under the repositories tab.
 Please note that not all repositories are in a finished state!
 Those marked 'public archive' are final and complete, however.

-I am currently in the early stages of an electrical engineering personal project, and web development group project.